ARCLabUNO/arclabwebsite/content/_index.md

           <h2>Research and Collaboration</h2>

           <p>
             ARC works closely with SCCJ faculty, the <a href="https://www.unomaha.edu/college-of-public-affairs-and-community-service/nebraska-center-for-justice-research/index.php">Nebraska Center for Justice Research (NCJR)</a>, the <a href="https://www.unomaha.edu/college-of-public-affairs-and-community-service/juvenile-justice-institute/index.php">Juvenile Justice Institute (JJI)</a>, and a range of community, state, and federal partners.
 These collaborations allow the lab to conduct research using administrative data, collect primary data, evaluate active programs, and contribute to ongoing policy discussions.
-Much of ARC’s work is embedded in correctional settings, where findings can directly inform correctional policy and practice.
           </p>

           <p>